MT-12: Anti-tank shot

 Against tanks, the MT-12 can fire armour-piercing fin-stabilized discarding sabot (APFSDS) and high-explosive anti-tank (HEAT) rounds.
 The HEAT shot has more penetration, but can easily be defeated by measures like reactive armour and composite armour.
 The APFSDS round relies on a (high) terminal velocity at impact and after that on its length.
 This makes the APFSDS directly dependent on the power of the gun that fires it.

 By the mid-1990s modern tanks had a frontal armor protection of between 800 and 900 mm of rolled homogeneous armor (RHA).
 With the ammunition then at its disposal, the MT-12 could not expect to penetrate such armor.
 In this respect, the 100 mm caliber gun had reached its physical limits.

-Tube fired anti-tank missile
+Gun-launched anti-tank missile

-The MT-12K gun configured with laser designator for targeting with the 9M117 Bastion tube-launched anti-tank guided missile.
+The MT-12K gun configured with laser designator for targeting with the 9M117 Bastion gun-launched anti-tank guided missile.

+In 1981 the 9K116 Kastet laser-guided, anti-tank missile system entered service.
+The system, or kompleks as per Soviet doctrine, consisted of the missile within its fixed case ammunition, and a separate guidance unit.
+The initial 3UBK10 round saw the laser guided 9M117 Bastion anti-tank missile inserted in a case with a reduced powder charge.

-In 1981 the tube-fired missile weapon system 9K116 Kastet entered service.
-The shot fires a laser guided missile often designated as 9M117 Bastion.
-It has a reduced powder charge that makes the missile leave the barrel at about 450 m/s.
-1.5 seconds later, the rocket motor ignites.
-As it reaches its target at maximum range, the speed is only about 300 m/s.
-The target is found by riding a laser beam.
-The laser guidance unit for the Kastet system is mounted on a separate tripod.
-By the mid-1990s, the Kastet was also no longer able to defeat the frontal armor of modern tanks, as can be seen from the claimed armor penetration of the missile and its upgrades:
+Upon firing, the missile is ejected through the gun, leaving the bore with a muzzle velocity of 450 m/s.
+1.5 seconds after exiting the muzzle, the rocket motor ignites, the speed being reduced to some 300 m/s at its maximum range.
+The missile approaches the target riding its guidance laser, the designation unit of which is mounted on a separate tripod.

+By the mid-1990s, the Kastet was no longer able to defeat the frontal armor of modern tanks, and upgrades were performed to increase its capability, as can be seen from the claimed armor penetration of the initial missile variant and its later upgrades: